TylerRWard/Broadcast-Studio-Production-Planner/README.md

 make sure to run this
-* npm install bcrypt for encryption
+* npm install bcryptjs for encryption
 * npm install express-session